17 Top-Rated Ski Resorts on the East Coast, 2024/25

 Trails and snowboard parks are evenly spread for all levels of skiers, with plenty to challenge experienced skiers.
 A real plus for arriving skiers is the short and easy access from the unloading area to the lifts.

-The new Fairbanks Lodge is fully open this season, replacing the previous crowded base lodge with 30,000 square feet of services and boot-up space.
-Along with expanded space for day skiers and an expansive deck area, it features a much larger food pavilion, retail ski shops, restrooms and locker rooms.
-The Mountain Adventure and Tubing Park also sees a new two-story base lodge opening for this season, including a new dining facility.
+The Fairbanks Lodge is open for its second season, and skiers rave about the new space, which includes 30,000 square feet of services and boot-up space.
+Along with expanded space for day skiers and an expansive 5,000-square-foot deck area, it features a much larger food pavilion, retail ski shops, restrooms, and locker rooms.
+Also in its second season is the Mountain Adventure and Tubing Park base lodge, which features a new dining facility.

 An especially family-friendly resort, Cranmore has an excellent ski instruction program and a number of non-ski outdoor attractions and things to do, including a large tubing hill and a Mountain Coaster.